 \subsection{Experimental Setup}

-\textbf{Cluster Setup.} We performed real-world experiments on a cluster of 32 NVIDIA A100 80GB GPUs in Azure.
-Specifically, we used four Standard\_NC96ads\_A100\_v4 instances, each with 8 GPUs, 96 vCPUs, and 880 GB of host memory.
-Each node has an 600 GB/s NVLink intra-node interconnect, as well as a 640 Gbps inter-node interconnect over 8 NICs.
-We performed scalability experiments using a simulator, which we present and validate in Section~\ref{sec:exp_scalability}.
+\textbf{Cluster Setup.} We conducted real-world experiments on a 32-GPU cluster featuring NVIDIA A100 80GB GPUs in Azure, utilizing Standard\_NC96ads\_A100\_v4 instances (8 GPUs, 96 vCPUs, and 880 GB memory each).
+Each node includes a 600 GB/s NVLink intra-node interconnect and a 640 Gbps inter-node interconnect across 8 NICs.
+Scalability experiments were conducted using a simulator, discussed in Section~\ref{sec:exp_scalability}.